PullNotifier Logo

 Authors

-How to use the official Github + Slack app
+How to use the official GitHub + Slack app

 Today we're going to show you how to make the most out of it.

-Install the Github + Slack app
+Install the GitHub + Slack app

-• This will show you the list of available commands
+• This will show you the list of available commands.

-• To subscribe to Pull requests:
+• To subscribe to a repository:

-• Go to the target slack channel of your choice
+• Go to the target Slack channel of your choice.

 • And there you have it, as easy as pie! 🥧